What factors might influence your decision when it comes to online rehab versus in-person treatment?

 Some of the factors that might influence your decision are:

 - Financial suitability – the online programme is half the price of the in-person programme.
-The Digital Dayhab option is £1500 for six weeks, as compared to the in-person help with addiction which starts from £3000.
+The Digital Dayhab option is £2,400 inc VAT for six weeks, as compared to the in-person help with addiction which is £3,600 inc VAT in London and Winchester.
 Food and transportation are also costs to factor into when getting to and from the centre, and paying for your own lunch.
 You can read about some of the more subtle costs on our blog ‘The Real Cost of Rehab in the UK’.

 - Time flexibility – with the increase in working from home and home schooling through these unprecedented times, we are more accustomed to being flexible in our scheduling.
 With many of us returning to some normality now, people may find after the morning school run they have time to engage in the morning Digital Dayhab stream which runs from 9:15-11:30am.
 Alternatively, some people may go to the office or be working remotely until 5pm and find the evening Online Rehab more suitable from 6:15-8:30pm.
 Online is often the perfect choice for busy parents, carers and workers.